Armenia men's national under-16 basketball team

 The Armenia men's national under-16 basketball team is a national basketball team of Armenia, administered by the Basketball Federation of Armenia.
 It represents the country in under-16 men's international basketball competitions.

 On 27 July 2007, in the first game of the Division B of the FIBA Europe Championship, Armenia was defeated by Bosnia and Herzegovina by 236–27, becoming this game as one of the highest margin wins ever in any international game.

-The team won four medals at the FIBA U16 EuroBasket Division C.
+The team won five medals at the FIBA U16 EuroBasket Division C.